SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 Read the instructions in the archive and install it into  ~/softs/bwa-0.7.17 folder

-Configure your .basrc to use your version by default with adding the following line to  your  .bashrc:
+Configure your .bashrc to use your version by default with adding the following line to  your  .bashrc:

 `export PATH=~/softs/bwa-0.7.17/:$PATH`